Announcing the 2020-2021 Young Emerging Authors!

 • In the summer, they launch their books with public readings, events, and book tours.

-The YEA fellowship is a free program open to applicants ages 12-18.
-The selected cohort of YEA fellows meets for the first time in the fall, and continues to meet weekly, on Tuesdays, 3:00-5:00 pm, at The Telling Room’s writing center in downtown Portland, ME, through their book launches and events the following summer.
+The YEA fellowship is a free program open to middle and high school applicants ages 12-19.
+The selected cohort will meet for the first time in the fall and continue to meet weekly via Zoom, on Tuesdays from 3:00-4:00pm.
+We will meet through the book launches in late August.

-Do you have a novel or novella or flash fiction collection you want to publish?
-A batch of poetry?
+Do you have a novel you want to publish, or a collection of flash fiction?
+A book of poetry?
 A graphic novel to write and illustrate?
-A narrative personal essay?
-If you are between the ages of 12-18, and are ready to dedicate yourself to writing, editing, and publishing a complete book in one year, please submit the application requirements listed below to email@example.com.
+A memoir or series of personal essays?
+If you are a resident of Maine between the ages of 12-19, and are ready to dedicate yourself to writing, editing, and publishing a complete book in one year, please submit the application requirements listed below to firstname.lastname@example.org.

-1) A one-page book project pitch that answers these three questions:
+1) A one-page pitch that answers these three questions about your proposed book: